-UC Smoke and Tobacco Free Policy and UCR Smoke and Tobacco Free Policy were adopted to improve the health and safety of all students, staff, faculty, patients and visitors.
+UC Smoke and Tobacco Free Policy was adopted to improve the health and safety of all students, staff, faculty, patients, and visitors.
 The policy prohibits the use of cigarettes, e-cigarettes, cigars, snuff, water pipes, pipes, hookahs, chew, and any other non-combustible tobacco products.